 The best PC games come in all shapes and sizes, from massive open-world AAA titles, like The Witcher 3, to small but immersive indie games, like Disco Elysium.
 But, given the 500-plus games you're likely to have between your Steam and Epic Games Store library, how do you know which to play first?
 That's where we come in with a list of the best PC games we're playing right now.

-Laptop Mag kicked off its best PC games race earlier this year with our gaming reviews program, in which we test how games perform on PC.
-We've recently reviewed Marvel's Avengers, Mortal Shell and World of Warcraft: Shadowlands and we're not done yet.
+Laptop Mag kicked off its best PC games race a year ago now with our gaming reviews program, in which we test how games perform on PC.
+We've recently reviewed The Medium, Hitman 3 and World of Warcraft: Shadowlands.

 - Check out the Xbox Series X games and PS5 games confirmed so far

 - See the best VR-ready laptops and best gaming laptops

 - Check out our best gaming monitors and best gaming mouse pages

 Don't count out our Xbox Series X and PS5 coverage either, as we were able to review both consoles and the accompanying games when they launched.
 Speaking of which, here are the the first games we'll buy on next-gen consoles.

 We recently reviewed Monster Hunter Rise, which is currently on the Nintendo Switch, but is heading to PC sometime in the future.
 We also got some hands-on time with Dungeons & Dragons Dark Alliance, which is set to launch on June 22.